qianweicheng/rasa/examples/rasasc/data/nlu.md

 - My sent messages are not showing up in my sent folder.
 - A sent email doesn't appear in the sent folder.
 Where can i check the settings?
 - Does not have a Sent folder
-- Where is sent mail.folder?
+- Where is sent mail folder?
 - Where do I see the sent folder?
 - How do I see what emails have been sent.
 There is NOT a folder that says SENT
 - How do I see sent emails?